liotrusy/tax_calculator_sole_proprietors/README.md

 The goal of the project is to create a tax calculator for sole proprietors in Italy.
 The final outcome is to return a value that helps users set aside the necessary funds for tax liquidations.
 The value may be accompanied by some other information.

-* The first version of the file will be run locally on a Windows Machine with a python 3.9 installation
+This first version will be locally on a Windows Machine with a python 3.9 installation.

-* The second one will be hosted on and be delivered as a SaaS
+I designed the calculator with as much modularity as possibile in order to account for potential regulatory changes and calculation procedures.
+Furthermore, for the same reason, I separated the calcualtion logic from the calculator app.

 ## Calculation logic